michaeldessena/MasterThesis/HowToDo/HowToGit.rst

 Git and Github are not the same thing.
 Github si just a website it give a UI to what Git does.
 Git controll stuff, your codes, your files...

-.. _Github Work Flow:
+.. _GitHub Workflow:

-Git Hub Workflow
+GitHub Workflow
 ------------------

 Github work as a remote repository where all the users can upload/download their files and submit their changes to existing files.